streamx-hub/streamx-blueprints/services/delivery/web/README.md

 or additional HTTP server with host for each namespace directory should be setup - then fragments should be resolved using the namespace directory.

-It recommended to configure `streamx.blueprints.web-delivery-service.default-namespace` when working with namespaces.
+It recommended to configure `streamx.blueprints.web.default-namespace` when working with namespaces.

 ## Configuration

-`streamx.blueprints.web-delivery-service.resources.directory` - web resources storage location,
+`streamx.blueprints.web.resources.directory` - web resources storage location,
 default: `/tmp/streamx`

-`streamx.blueprints.web-delivery-service.default-namespace` - optional value, will be used as fallback value if resource has not namespace
+`streamx.blueprints.web.default-namespace` - optional value, will be used as fallback value if resource has not namespace

 `streamx.url-include-replacement-provider` - an URL Include Replacement Provider.
 Available predefined values are: `EsiInclude` and `SsiInclude`.
 This is an optional configuration entry.
 When specified, the service receives access to `urlIncludeReplacer` object.